PATH (rail system): MetroCard

-PATH fare payment may also be made using single-ride, two-trip, and pay-per-ride MetroCards, the standard farecard of New York's Metropolitan Transportation Authority (MTA).
+PATH fare payment could also be made using single-ride, two-trip, and pay-per-ride MetroCards, formerly the standard farecard of New York's Metropolitan Transportation Authority (MTA).
 The MetroCard is a magnetic stripe card, like the QuickCard.
 PATH riders paying their fare using MetroCard insert the card into a slot at the front of the turnstile, which reads the card and presents the MetroCard to the rider at a slot on the top of the same turnstile.
 Other types of MetroCards, including unlimited-ride MetroCards, are not accepted on PATH.

 Plans for using the MetroCard on PATH date to 1996, when the Port Authority and MTA first considered a unified fare system.
 At the time, the MetroCard was still being rolled out on the MTA system, and more than 80% of PATH riders transferred to other modes of transportation at some point in their trip.
 In November 2003, the Port Authority announced that the MetroCard would be allowed for use on PATH starting the following year.
 The Port Authority started implementing the MetroCard on PATH in 2005, installing new fare collection turnstiles at all PATH stations.
 These turnstiles allowed passengers to pay their fare with a PATH QuickCard or an MTA Pay-Per-Ride MetroCard.
-MetroCard vending machines are located at all PATH stations.
-The machines sell Pay-Per-Ride MetroCards; allow riders to refill SmartLink cards; and sell Single Ride PATH tickets for use only on the PATH system.
-There are two types of MetroCard vending machines: large machines, which sell both MetroCards and SmartLinks and accept cash, credit cards, and transit benefits cards; and small machines, which do not accept cash or sell PATH single-ride tickets but otherwise perform the same functions as the large vending machines.
+MetroCard sales officially ended on December 31, 2025, although existing MetroCards could continue to be used until they expired; Acceptance of MetroCards was discontinued entirely on September 1, 2026.

+MetroCard vending machines were located at all PATH stations.
+The machines used to sell Pay-Per-Ride MetroCards; allow riders to refill SmartLink cards; and sell Single Ride PATH tickets for use only on the PATH system.
+There are two types of MetroCard vending machines: large machines, which sell both TAPPLinks and accept cash, credit cards, and transit benefits cards; and small machines, which do not accept cash or sell PATH single-ride tickets but otherwise perform the same functions as the large vending machines.
 In 2010, PATH introduced a $4 two-trip card using the standard MetroCard form.
 All PATH stations, except for the uptown platforms at 14th and 23rd Streets, contain blue vending machines which sell this card.
 The front of the card is the standard MetroCard (gold and blue) but on the reverse, it has the text "PATH 2-Trip Card", "Valid for two (2) PATH trips only", and "No refills on this card".
 The user must dispose of the card after the trips are used up because the turnstiles do not keep (or capture) the card as was done with the discontinued QuickCard.